mark579/url_shortener_ex/README.md

 ## Getting Started

-To simply run the app you can use `docker-compose up` .
+To simply run the app you can use `docker-compose up`.

-Then open your browser and go to [http://localhost:5000](localhost:5000)
+Then open your browser and go to [http://localhost:5000](localhost:5000).

+This requires you have both docker, and docker-compose installed.

 ### Development